 Population projections are provided separately for England, Wales, Scotland and Northern Ireland and generally cover a period of 25 years.

 - England: ONS provides data for download on the expected annual contribution of migration to future populations across local authorities in England for 25 years.

 - Scotland: NRS provides similar data to the ONS for local authorities in Scotland.

-- Wales: The Welsh Government provides population projections for Wales, which can be examined and downloaded on the StatsWales website.
+- Wales: The Welsh Government provides local-level population projections for Wales.

 - Northern Ireland: Population projections for Northern Ireland are published by NISRA.
 The contribution of migration to population growth in local areas is accessible on their website through an interactive dashboard or by downloading the data.

 Figure 10 shows the total projected population change in English local authorities between 2016 and 2041.
 It also shows ‘natural change’ – i.e., the expected population change due to the number of births minus the number of deaths – and population change due to net international migration and net internal (within-UK) migration.